Rochester, NY (ROC)

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

-The former one story Amtrak depot was typical of those constructed by the railroad during its first decade of service and was composed of textured, precast concrete panels.
+The former one-story Amtrak depot, which was used from 1978 to 2015, was typical of those constructed by the railroad during its first decade of service and was composed of textured, precast concrete panels.
 A prominent, cantilevered, flat black metal roof created deep eaves that protected passengers from inclement weather.
 Around much of the station, the top edge of the walls was beveled, leading the eye to a band of clerestory windows that allowed light to enter the interior.
 Viewed from a distance, the clerestory windows have the visual effect of making the roof appear as if it was floating above the structure.

 Founded in 1812 along the upper falls of the Genesee River seven miles south of Lake Ontario, Rochester quickly became a transportation hub for northwestern New York.
 Only a generation earlier, the fate of the area was uncertain.
 It was claimed by both Massachusetts and New York, a result of unclear colonial land grants and boundaries.
 Although long occupied by the peoples of the Iroquois Confederation, many tribes sold the rights to their land after the destruction brought on by the Clinton-Sullivan Campaign of 1779.
 The Iroquois were primarily allies of the British during the Revolutionary War and thus raided colonial frontier settlements in New York and Pennsylvania.
 In summer and fall of 1779, American forces responded by entering Confederation territory in western New York and destroying more than 40 villages.